 Carolyn Hall received her BA from Bates College and her MEd with emphasis in special education from the University of Vermont.
 She has 34 years experience in PreK-8 schools, as a classroom teacher, special educator, enrichment coordinator, and school librarian.
 After retiring from public schools, Carolyn ran a family literacy project in the Midcoast area.
 She also initiated the development of the Chickadee Award, Maine’s Children’s Choice Picture Book Award.
 She has eleven years of experience in teaching literacy-related professional development classes in Maine.

 Melissa Dubovik teaches Mathematics at Thornton Academy.
 She has taught basic math up to Pre-Calculus.
 Over the past six years, she has completed her C.A.G.S. program through Saint Joseph’s College.
 Melissa enjoys learning and implementing change within her own classroom including flipping the classroom through technology.
 For the past six years, she has also been able to team up and co-teach a STEM program to freshmen.
 In her free time she enjoys reading a good book, gardening, and going to the beach.

 Faculty: Early Childhood Education

-Jen has a Bachelors degree in Early Childhood Education and a Masters degree in Leadership in Education with a concentration in Administration, both from the University of Maine at Farmington.
+Jen has a bachelor’s degree in Early Childhood Education and a master’s degree in Educational Leadership, both from the University of Maine at Farmington.
 She also has public pre-k, k-3, special ed, technical education and building administrator certifications.
 She was a lead teacher/center director in local preschool programs for 11 years.
 She currently teaches Early Childhood Education at the Somerset Career and Technical Center and is also an adjunct instructor for the Kennebec Valley Community College.
 She is a professional member of Maine Roads to Quality and the Maine and National Associations for the Education of Young Children.
 She is a National Board Certified Teacher and the 2020 Somerset County Teacher of the Year.